mosn/mosn.io/content/en/docs/quick-start/proxy/index.md

 + If you want to run MOSN with docker, [install docker](https://docs.docker.com/install/) first.
 + If you are using a local machine, set up a Unix-like environment.
 + Install the compilation environment of Go.
-+ Install dep.
-For details, see the [official installation document of deb](https://golang.github.io/dep/docs/installation.html).

 ## Obtain the code